ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/bsc-exercise.md

 # BSC Exercise

 In this exercise you will learn how to write a board support crate.
-The bsc template will already contain the led and timer implementation.
+The template will already contain the LED and timer implementation.

-The radio and USB/Power implementations will be deleted, because that just takes up unnecessary space and adds to confusion.
+Note: Introduction to the exercise is a guided tour through the template and running the hello example.

 ## Learning goals
 * implement buttons functionality
-* uarte implementation
+* UARTE implementation
-* impl blocks, associated functions, methods
+* `impl` blocks, associated functions, methods
 * generate docs!

-## Steps
+## Prerequesits

-### Write a button implementation
+*
-* add field in the board struct
+## Tasks
-* add struct for all buttons
+* Write a button implementation.
+This entails the following steps
-* add struct for the single button
+  * `struct Buttons` with 4 fields, that represents each of the four buttons

-* Read docs, section 8.7 for info about pins and pin configuration
+  * `struct Button` that is a wrapper for the pin that a single button is connected to
-* add button bring up to board init
+  * a method `is_pushed` that checks if a single button is pushed.

-* add doc lines every where!
+  * initialize the pins in `fn init()`
-* add methods in impl block:
+  * add the `struct Button` to the definition and instantiation of `struct Board`.
-  * detect button push
+  * Run `apps/buttons.rs` to test.
-  * debounce button function? like in knurling session, requires implementation of a second timer, just for this?
+* Write a UARTE implementation.

-### Write Uarte implementation
+## Knowledge

-* add field to the board struct
+## Representation of Peripherals
-* add struct for the instance, how to figure out what the type of the inner field is
+The boards peripherals are represented as nested structs.
+The `struct Board` contains fields that represent single peripherals or groups of peripherals as structs, which in turn either contain a field of the single peripheral or ...

-* create instance in init, add baudrate, parity etc.
+You have to add structs to represent the buttons and the UARTE peripheral to the board struct.

-* add to instantiation of board struct
+## Comments

-* impl fmt::Write for the Uarte struct, simple write does not work because of dma
+## impl blocks

-* example code with button is not a good idea for the simple button implementation.
+## visibility of structs, fields and functions: the pub keyword

-I think this is plenty for an hour.
+## Hardware documentation for pin configuration